 Suggested Advisors.
 H.N.
 Bischel, C.E.
 Bronner, C. D. Cappa, J.L.
 Darby, A. Kendall, M.N.
 Kinyua, M.J.
 Kleeman, F.J.
 Loge, J.R.
 Lund, J. Pena, S.G.
 Schladow, T.M.
 Young

 Geotechnical Engineering.
-This area encompasses civil infrastructure and environmental problems that require the characterization and utilization of geologic materials (soils and rocks) to develop engineered solutions.
-This includes, but is not limited to, foundations for buildings and bridges, earthwork (e.g. dams, tunnels, highways), pavements, effects of earthquakes and other natural hazards (e.g. ground motions, liquefaction, soil-structure interaction, landslides, tsunamis), ground improvement methods (e.g. compaction, cement mixing), and geo-environmental problems (e.g. ground water flow, subsurface contaminant transport and remediation).
+This area encompasses civil infrastructure and environmental problems that require characterization and utilization of geologic materials (soils and rocks) to develop, design, analyze and model engineered solutions.
+This includes, but is not limited to, foundations for buildings, bridges, retaining structures, earthwork (e.g. dams, tunnels, highways), pavements, effects of earthquakes and other natural hazards (e.g. ground motions, liquefaction, soil-structure interaction, landslides, tsunamis), ground improvement methods (e.g. compaction, cement mixing), and geo-environmental problems (e.g. ground water flow, subsurface contaminant transport and remediation).

 Suggested Advisors.
 R.W.
 Boulanger, Y.F.
 Dafalias, J.T.
 DeJong, J.T.
 Harvey, B. Jeremic, B.L.
 Kutter, A. Martinez, K. Ziotopoulou

 Structural Engineering & Structural Mechanics.
-Structural Engineering addresses the conception, design, analysis, construction, and modeling of all types of civil infrastructure, including buildings, bridges, dams, ports, highways, and industrial facilities subject to loadings ranging from gravity and earthquakes, to extreme environmental events, with consideration of optimal and sustainable outcomes over the entire life-cycle.
+Structural Engineering addresses the conception, design, analysis, construction, retrofit and modeling of all types of civil infrastructure, including buildings, bridges, dams, ports, highways, and industrial facilities subject to loadings ranging from gravity and earthquakes, to extreme environmental events, with consideration of safe, serviceable, and sustainable outcomes over the entire life-cycle.
 Structural Mechanics encompasses theories for solids and structures, and the associated methods of analysis, computation and materials characterization used in the practice of Structural Engineering.
 For both disciplines, materials of particular interest include steel, concrete, timber, advanced composites and particulate media.

 Suggested Advisors.
 M. Barbato, J.E.
 Bolander, Y.H.
 Chai, L. Cheng, Y.F.
 Dafalias, J.T.
 Harvey, B. Jeremic, A.M.
 Kanvinde, S.K.
 Kunnath, B.H.
 Maroney, S.A.
 Miller, M.M.
 Rashid, N. Sukumar